This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Gender pay gap reporting

-30 March will see the gender pay gap reporting deadline for public sector employers (using 31 March 2022 as a snapshot date).
+30 March saw the gender pay gap reporting deadline for public sector employers (using 31 March 2022 as a snapshot date).

 4 April will see the gender pay gap reporting deadline for private companies and voluntary organisations with 250 or more staff.
 The snapshot date of 5 April 2022 means that for the first time since 2020 furlough will not impact on the figures.